 Early Game: Your deck has a whole load of cheap minions.
 You’ll be looking to hold onto Flame Imp and Voidwalker to start putting on early pressure.
 Kill off Mecharoo or Scarab Egg with your EVIL Genius and Grim Rally to establish even more of a presence, and ensure you keep board control.
 Make trades only if they’re valuable to your board presence.
 The goal is to get damage to face, but early tempo is vital to accomplish this.

-Knife Juggler and Fiendish Rites are solid early plays too, particularly since Knife Juggler deals damage to enemies when Galakrond is Invoked.
+Scarab Egg and Fiendish Rites are solid early plays too, as you're trying to flood the board with buffable minions.
 Keep getting your minions onto the board and don’t worry about weaving in a Hero Power when you can - it’s important to always have resources available to you.

 Mid Game: Keep playing out your token-generating minions.
 You can kill off your Scarab Egg and Serpent Egg with the likes of Grim Rally and EVIL Genius, and the Lackeys generated from this are super helpful for retaining your grip on the game.